A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Introduction

+Heterogeneous node embedding systems with both CPUs and GPUs~\cite{Zhu:2019:GVA} improve the performance of distributed CPU node embedding systems~\cite{Lerer:2019:PBG,Tang:2015:LINE}, but can only provide solutions for networks at moderate scale.
+Distributed CPU node embedding systems, on the other hand, are able to handle large-scale networks, but fail to deliver high performance with GPU computing.
+Supercomputers with GPUs provide high training performance mainly due to specialized communication channel and topology design that cannot apply to most GPU clusters with uneven speed of communication at different hierarchical level and restrained on device memory~\cite{Yang:2021:EAE}.
+How to build a distributed node embedding system on a commodity GPU cluster that can both scale to billion-level node trillion-level edge networks and deliver high performance is still a challenge, due to the data and model scale.

 In this paper we propose a high-performance node embedding system that runs on a GPU cluster.
-To overcome the above challenges, we use hybrid model data parallel training.
-We also propose a hierarchical data partition strategy and a pipeline strategy to optimize both memory access and CPU-GPU, inter-GPU, and inter-node communication.
-We also decouple the random-walk-based network augmentation stage with the embedding training stage to fully utilize the computing power and the communication bandwidth of both CPUs and GPUs.

-Our contributions are as follows: \begin{itemize} \item We design and implement, to the best of our knowledge, the first high-performance large-scale node embedding system that uses hybrid model data parallel training and runs on a GPU cluster; \item We propose several strategies such as hierarchical data partitioning and pipelined embedding training that enable our system to run efficiently with large-scale networks and high-dimension features. \item On several models with real-world networks, our system shows excellent scalability and achieves an order of magnitude speedup on average over the current state-of-the-art network embedding framework without losing accuracy.
-We provide extensive performance analysis based on our experiment results. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We design and implement a high-performance large-scale node embedding system that uses hybrid model data parallel training and can run on any commodity GPU clusters; \item We propose a hierarchical data partitioning strategy as well as a group of optimizations to enable high-performance training of the embeddings; \item We propose a pipelined embedding training strategy that enables our system to efficiently overlap computation and communication to achieve both high throughput and high communication bandwidth; \item We design our node embedding system to decouple the random-walk-based network augmentation stage with the embedding training stage so that different optimization strategies could be applied for each component to make the full task run efficiently. \end{itemize} On several models with real-world networks, our system shows excellent scalability and achieves an order of magnitude speedup on average over the current state-of-the-art GPU network embedding framework without losing accuracy.

+The rest of the paper goes as follows: Section~\ref{sec:pre} provides preliminary knowledge that includes node embedding and network partitioning.
+Section~\ref{sec:overview} gives an overview of our system as well as several key strategies we propose: hybrid data model parallel training, hierarchical data partitioning, and pipelined embedding training.
+Section~\ref{sec:impl} provides implementation details of the system.
+Section~\ref{sec:exp} provides extensive performance analysis based on our experiment results.
+Section~\ref{sec:related} discusses the related works and Section~\ref{sec:conc} concludes with future work.